Police Officer Eligibility | Join Us2024-10-09T15:44:04+01:00

 You must meet a national police eyesight standard.
 You are permitted to wear contact lenses or spectacles to meet the standard.

-Misuse of substances contradicts everything the role of a police officer stands for.
+Misuse of substances contradicts everything the police stands for.
 If you are currently using any illegal drugs, this will rule you out of the recruitment process automatically.

 You will be tested for substance misuse during the recruitment medical process.
 You may also be subject to substance misuse testing at any stage during your career with us.